ingadhoc/odoo-argentina-ee/l10n_ar_edi_ux/README.rst

 * Implement electronic validation of documents created as purchase documents (for eg. liquido producto).
 There is an open PR to include this in Odoo standard
 * Disable l10n_ar_ux view that add Argentinian Localization accounting settings and use the one added by l10n_ar_edi
 * Logic to connecto to AFIP Padron using connection approach in enterprise module l10n_ar_edi
+* Debit checks from payments.
+This functionality is included here because we use methods from enterprise (account_accountant).

 About Padron: